nrf-rs/nrf52840-mdk-rs/README.md

 https://github.com/makerdiary/nrf52840-mdk

+## flashing with cargo flash

+This is the recommended way to go for flashing

+* Install the dependencies for[cargo-flash](https://crates.io/crates/cargo-flash)
+* Install probe-run `cargo install cargo-flash`

+Then simply `cargo flash --release --example blinky`

-## flashing and printing with probe-run
+## debugging with probe-run

-This is the recommended way to go.
+This is the recommended way to go for debugging

-* Install the dependencies for[probe-run](https://crates.io/crates/probe-run)
+* Install the dependencies for[probe-run](https://crates.io/crates/probe-run) (same as for cargo-flash if you already have that)
 * Install probe-run `cargo install probe-run`
 * On linux you need udev rules saved to somewhere like /etc/udev/rules.d/50-cmsis-dap.rules